nojronatron/nojronatron.github.io/continuing-education/generics-java-strongtypelangs.md

 Use the OOP rule 'IS A' to determine if a primitive or Type will be allowed in a Bounded Types listing, and what order it should be within the Bounded TYpes listing.

-*Note*: Integer and Double are NOT subtypes of Number, it is actually *the other way around*.
-Think of it this way: What is the common parent of the Types?
+*Note*: Integer and Double are subtypes of Number, but when used with Generics, the generic class T, whether Integer or Double, are not.
+Think of it this way: What is the common parent of the Genericized Type?
 If there is no common parent, than the Types will not be compatible with the Bounded Types list.
 Oracle Docs say to look at 'Wildcards and Subtyping' for details about this behavior and how to work with it.

 ### Primitive Operators in Java